Rental car insurance – what to know before you travel

 - Auto insurance

 There are a lot of places you can travel to where you won’t need, or want, a car.
 Hello, New York City!
-However, for many domestic trips you’ll want to rent something to get around.
+However, for many domestic trips you’ll want to have a rental car to get around.
 Even if you’re not a traveler, you might find yourself needing to rent a car while yours is in for repairs or while you’re in the market for a new vehicle.

 There’s a lot of uncertainty when you’re renting a car - many add-on costs that seem like they could be a scam.
 Paying for a second driver?
 A collision damage waiver (commonly called a CDW by rental car companies)?
 Is that covered with your personal auto insurance policy or your credit card?
 You likely already know what your auto policy covers for your own car, but do you know what’s covered when you rent?

 Check your personal auto policy

 Your personal auto policy will probably cover you when you're driving a rental.
 Check your policy or call your advisor to know for sure; it’s better to know before you go so you can adjust coverages with your carrier or the rental company.
 Note if you have a high deductible, or if you don’t have Comprehensive or Collision Coverage.
 In those cases, the cost of any damage to the rental car will come out of your pocket.
 You could also be on the hook for Loss of Use – that means that the rental car company could charge you for the income they’re losing while the car is out for repairs.

 The rental car company can also seek payment for the lowered value of the rental vehicle after an accident.
 Think about it this way: a rental car company doesn’t keep their cars forever.
 When it’s time to sell their stock, they will get less money for a car that has been in an accident than a car with a clean record.
 They might make you pay them that difference.